 Pools are very heavy when full of water.
 If the contractors don’t prepare the ground properly, your pool could sink or shift.
 If the pool has a minor leak, you may not notice it until areas of your yard become mysteriously wet.

 The workmanship (or builder) warranty should cover these circumstances.
-You should also make sure the builder has insurance for any accidents or damage to your property.
+You should also ensure the builder has insurance for any accidents or damage to your property.
 If they cut into a sewer line while they’re digging, you don’t want to have to pay for the repairs yourself.

-If you’re installing a fiberglass or vinyl liner inground pool, the builder warranty will only cover the work they do.
-If you’re building a concrete pool, the warranty should cover all of the materials plus the labor.
+If you’re installing a fiberglass or vinyl liner inground pool, the builder warranty will only cover their work.
+If you’re building a concrete pool, the warranty should cover all materials and labor.